EmilyMayGrout/coatithon_code/code_review/README.txt

 steps for the data analysis for the low res fission fusion paper

-# TODO: clean code for durations of splits is in merge_analysis_presedente
-## DO NOT PUT DATA INTO THIS FOLDER, OTHERWISE IT WILL BE PUBLIC ON GITHUB

 #this paper has analysis on three coati groups (Presedente, Galaxy, and Trago).
 Because Trago didn't show fission-fusion
 behaviours, they have less code than Galaxy and Presedente for review.
 Below is the information for the code that needs to be reviewed and the names of the data files for each group where the plots were made from.